PRAMOD-VISHNU-NAIK/react-docker/README.md

    ```bash
    docker tag my-app <your_dockerhub_username>/<repository_name>
    ```
+   Here replace my-app with the name of the docker image which you created locally.

-5. Push your Docker image to Docker Hub using the `docker push` command:
+6. Push your Docker image to Docker Hub using the `docker push` command:

    ```bash
    docker push <your_dockerhub_username>/<repository_name>